MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdatePointComponent.md

 ```

 ### -WaitMonth

-Specifies how long, in months, to wait before a software update expires after another update supersedes it.
+Set the integer value for the number of months to wait before a software update expires after another update supersedes it.
-Specify a value of $True for the *ImmediatelyExpireSupersedence* parameter for software updates to expire immediately.

-Endpoint Protection definition updates and software updates that Service Packs supersede never expire.
+This parameter depends on the **ImmediatelyExpireSupersedence** parameter.

 ```yaml
 Type: Int32